jon-tow/maze-solver/README.md

 # Maze Solver
-An applicaiton for visualizing the basic uniformed search algorithms, depth-first and breadth-first.
+An applicaiton for visualizing the basic uninformed search algorithms, depth-first and breadth-first.

 ## Screenshot